Medically reviewed by Drugs.com. Last updated on Jan 22, 2021.

 What is Dyanavel XR?

-Dyanavel XR is a central nervous system stimulant prescription medicine.
-It is used for the treatment of Attention Deficit Hyperactivity Disorder (ADHD) in people 6 years and older.
-Dyanavel XR may help increase attention and decrease impulsiveness and hyperactivity in patients with ADHD.
+Dyanavel XR is a central nervous system (CNS) stimulant prescription medicine used for the treatment of Attention Deficit Hyperactivity Disorder (ADHD) in people 6 years and older.
+Dyanavel XR may help increase attention and decrease impulsiveness and hyperactivity in people with ADHD.

 It is not known if Dyanavel XR is safe and effective in children under 6 years of age.

-Dyanavel XR should not be taken if you or your child:
+Do not take Dyanavel XR if you or your child are: